-One minor frustration of organizing your gear for a river trip is trying to squeeze your gear into the space allotted, especially if you have limited raft space or you’re doing a minimalist trip in kayaks.
-Using packing cubes and compression sacks optimizes dry bag space and helps you find what you’re looking for during the trip without dumping out your entire dry bag.
+One minor frustration of organizing your gear for a camping or river trip is trying to squeeze your gear into the space allotted.
+Using camping packing cubes and compression sacks optimizes space and helps you find what you’re looking for during the trip without dumping out your entire dry bag or backpack.Ā

-Here’s a guide to packing cubes and compression bags that will help you keep your gear as compact and organized as possible.
+Here’s a guide to camping packing cubes, compression bags, and other containers that will help you keep your camping gear for river trips as compact and organized as possible.Ā (Looking for a comprehensive list of essential camping gear for river trips?
+Check out Rafting Gear Checklist for Multi-Day River Trips.)

 Cotopaxi travel accessory bag, Granite Gear compression sack, Eagle Creek packing cube, and Humangear GoToob containers on large boulder